ghost9933/dataPrep/README.md

 DataPrep is a one-stop comprehensive cloud-native platform for data pre-processing and basic statistics, hosted on Google Cloud Platform(Due to budget constraints, the project is no longer hosted).
 It facilitates users to upload, pre-process, and analyze large datasets for various machine learning and data science tasks.

+🚀 **Watch our Project Walkthrough Video First!** Dive into the heart of DataPrep by watching our captivating project walkthrough.
+See how our platform empowers users to effortlessly preprocess and analyze datasets for their machine-learning endeavors.
+[Click here](https://drive.google.com/file/d/1tb23HpwpZvkQe5CihA04hxYhsz2TWuFf/view) to begin your journey!

 ## 🚀 Features

 - **Upload and Pre-process Datasets**: Users can upload datasets and perform various pre-processing operations such as cleaning data, handling NaN values, normalizing numerical data, encoding categorical data, and detecting outliers.